Quick Answer

 What to Bring

-• Sun protection (hat, UPF layer, mineral sunscreen), lightweight towel
+• Sun protection: hat, UPF layer, mineral sunscreen, and a lightweight towel.

-• Bug protection (use clothing; apply repellent after tours, never before entering wetlands)
+• Bug protection for wetland areas; use clothing first and apply repellent after tours, not before entering sensitive water.

 Tips & Safety